 Starting a women’s flag football program shows prospective and current students as well as alumni, benefactors, and competing postgraduate institutions that “The Power of Together” is not just a catchy slogan, it has been and will remain The Graceland Way for years to come.
 Iowa has a strong history of blazing its own trail by giving girls the opportunity to participate in a wide range of sports.
 Graceland will earn a place in that history by fielding Iowa’s first collegiate flag football team, and I am brimming with pride that I have been entrusted to lead the Yellowjacket women onto the gridiron in the spring of 2023!” – Lara Guscott ’08

 Graceland is thrilled to welcome Lara Guscott as its first flag football coach and kicks off the new program when the new academic year starts in fall 2022.
 There are over 11,000 high school women’s flag football programs in the United States and fifteen colleges/universities after just one year at the NAIA level and Guscott is actively recruiting athletes.
-If interested, please upload your recruiting information and get connected with the Yellowjackets today.
+If interested, please contact Coach Guscott and begin your journey with the Yellowjackets today.

 Strictly Necessary Cookies